Employment at the UConn Library

 - Assigns, oversees, reviews, and evaluates work of direct reports.
-Establishes work schedule(s) and approve timecard(s).
+Establishes work schedule(s) and approves timecard(s).
 Maintains supervisory files.

-- Promotes inclusivity and is communicative about priorities, opportunities, and challenges.
+- Promotes collegiality and inclusivity and is communicative about priorities, opportunities, and challenges.
 Encourages new thinking and ideas and actively fosters open communication.

 - Follows the Performance Management Guidelines as outlined by the Library, Human Resources, and the staff member’s contractually specified evaluation process.

 - Provides training and assistance to each direct report.
 Supports involvement in professional development activities and provides internal development opportunities as appropriate to each position.